JuliaZamaitat/riasec-personality-test/README.md

 This repository contains the code and resources for the Holland Codes project, which is based on Dr. John Holland's theory of categorizing people and work environments into six different groups.

 The project aims to help individuals understand their personality types and explore career possibilities that align with their interests.
-It was part of a research project conducted at [Université III Toulouse - Paul Sabatier](https://www.univ-tlse3.fr) in the study program 'Compuer Science for Aerospace'.
+It was part of a research project conducted at [Université III Toulouse - Paul Sabatier](https://www.univ-tlse3.fr) in the study program 'Compuer Science for Aerospace', where the goal was to build a Decision-Engine based Expert System with Drools.